rytc/enet-jai/README.md

 ### Current state

-While the simple examples work, it is not yet ready for production and is still missing functionality.
+All ENet functionality is implemented, however it is not thoroughly tested.

 ### What is ENet?
 > ENet evolved specifically as a UDP networking layer for the multiplayer first person shooter Cube.